Autumn call is now closed – thank you to all who applied!

 • Heidi Kuusniemi, University of Vaasa / FGI – Navigation Technologies, GNSS, Sensor Fusion, IoT, Communications Engineering

-• Tommi Kärkkäinen, University of Jyväskylä – Machine Learning, Data Mining, Learning Analytics, Educational Technology
+• Tommi Kärkkäinen, University of Jyväskylä – Machine Learning, Data Mining, Learning Analytics, Educational Technology (PhD student from the spring call)

 • Jose Lado, Aalto University – Machine Learning Methods to Engineer Quantum Materials